 It 'a particularly useful technique whenever for example we have used a given tone of FILTER & WASH as a global filter, and we want to use a darker one only for the definition of details.
 Or whenever we want the maximum cleanliness, for example to emphasize the shape of a new machine, without wear.

-A satin-to-gloss surface is preferable.
+A satin-to-semigloss surface is preferable.
 If the paint is too matt, simply paint a layer of True Earth's CRYSTAL LOCK and let it dry some hours before applying the wash.

 For the earliest tryouts, thin down a part of FILTER & WASH with 1 part water.
 Add a minimal amount of filter , only around the details, touch rivets, fill recessed panel lines and turn around raised panels.
 For a better feathering, avoid any excess.